toshkv/image-text-search/README.md

 # image-text-search
-Extract text from images in a directory
+Extract text from images in a directory using pytesseract